siddiqur-54/task_documentations/SOLID Principles and Design Patterns/SOLID Principles_Design Patterns_README.md

 #### iii.
 ConcreteSubject(WeatherStation)
 - `WeatherStation` is the concrete subject implementing the `Subject` interface.
-It maintains a list of observers and provides methods to manage this list.
 - `notifyObservers` iterates through the observers and calls their `update` method, passing the current weather.
 - `setWeather` method updates the weather and notifies observers of the change.